flatlanderone/BuyOnDayOne-VanillaVehiclesModsParts/README.md

 # Buy On Day One mods for 7 Days To Die v2

+## About this repository
+This repository contains Buy On Day One mods for the vanilla version 7 Days To Die v2.
+Buy On Day One mods extending other vehicle mods are kept in separate repositories.

 ## Buy On Day One - Vanilla Vehicles, Mods and Parts
 Buy On Day One - Vanilla Vehicles, Mods and Parts lets you buy all vanilla vehicles, vehicle mods and vehicle parts from each trader starting on your first day in the zombie apocalypse.